-Before the, however, you need to choose the sales channels that are most likely to help you succeed.
+Before, however, you need to choose the sales channels that are most likely to help you succeed.
 As an example, someone looking for detergent in the middle of the month is very unlikely to order it online and wait for it to come.
 However, someone looking for a specific brand of shampoo probably knows that it needs time, and is therefore likely to purchase online.

-Depending on the products you sell, you need to choose the channels that will guarantee most returns for your effort.
+Depending on the products you sell, you need to choose the channels that will guarantee the most returns for your effort.

 It isn’t enough to be on several channels.
-Your customers also need to know that you are present there, and that they can choose a means of their choice to buy your products.
+Your customers also need to know that you are present there and that they can choose a means of their choice to buy your products.
 Innovation in marketing ties back to how well you manage your customer interactions.
 These can become a mine of information from which you can figure out where to invest your marketing budgets.

 For example, if most of your customers interact with you on Instagram, putting out paid ads there can help you get even more visibility.